natritmeyer/site_prism/README.md

 The above query can be rewritten to utilize the Capybara :count option when querying for the collection, which in turn causes Capybara to expect some number of results to be returned.
-The assertions below will succeed, provided the elements appear on the page within the timeout:
+The method calls below will succeed, provided the elements appear on the page within the timeout:

 ```ruby
 @results_page = SearchResults.new